gurung-p/kiwifruit-packhouse-data-warehouse-analytics/README.md

 ## Data Warehouse Schema Overview

 ### **Dimensions**
+Dimensions store descriptive attributes about business entities.
+They answer the “who, what, where, when” of your data and are used for slicing, filtering, and grouping in analytics.

 - `DimDate` – Standard date dimension for calendar attributes
 - `DimGrower` –  SCD2 grower attributes (code, name, region, active status)